San Francisco Study Center — since 1972

 Study Center’s mission has evolved from our City Hall newsletter and book, “Understanding San Francisco’s Budget,” to our first fiscal sponsorship in 1975, to today’s focus on comprehensive fiscal sponsorship and serving as fiscal intermediary for city-funded programs largely in health, behavioral health, housing and community development.

-Study Center edits, publishes and distributes “Fiscal Sponsorship: 6 Ways to Do It Right” from attorney Gregory Colvin’s first edition in 1993 to a 3rd revised and expanded edition later this year.
-This Study Center Press book, a blueprint for proper practice, has transformed fiscal agency into fiscal sponsorship, professionalizing the field in the process.
-The third edition, which will define a popular new Model L, will be published later this year.
+Study Center Press has been editing, publishing and distributing attorney Gregory Colvin’s “Fiscal Sponsorship: 6 Ways to Do It Right” since its first edition in 1993.
+The third revised and expanded edition, with co-author Stephanie Petit, was published in 2019.
+A blueprint for proper practice, the book has transformed fiscal agency into fiscal sponsorship, professionalizing the field in the process.

 BOARD OF DIRECTORS

-Reiko Homma True, Secretary-Treasurer, former Director, S.F.
+Reiko Homma True, Vice President, former Director, S.F.
 Community Mental Health

-Hazim Elbgal, Vice President, Branch Manager, City National Bank
+Hazim Elbgal, Treasurer, San Francisco Branch Manager, City National Bank

 Jeanne Kwong, former health educator, S.F.
-Department of Public Health
+Behavioral Health Services

-Jim McWilliams, advocate, S.F.
-Mental Health Clients Rights Advocacy
+Jim McWilliams, former advocate, San Francisco Mental Health Clients Rights Advocates

 STAFF